zpchavez/towerfall-stats/README.md

 In the example above, blue took first place, cyan and white were tied for second, and red came in last.

+### Watch script

+If creating a stats file or writing stats to a database is all you need to do, you can use the watch command (`tf-stats-watch` globally or `npm run watch` locally).
+The command accepts three options (note if running via `npm run` you must have ` -- ` between the command and the options).

+* `-f` or `--save-to-file` - Script will save match data and accumulated summary data to a file
+* `-d` or `--save-to-db`   - Script will save match data to the DB
+* `-a` or `--append`       - If using the `-f` option, will append to the existing file instead of overwriting it